What makes this magnet particularly special is its large bore size (the space in the middle where scientists place their experiments).

 This magnet combines a superconducting magnet of 11.5 tesla with a resistive magnet of 33.5 tesla.

 This amazing magnet, located at the MagLab's Pulsed Field Facility inside the Los Alamos National Laboratory in New Mexico, produces the highest non-destructive field in the world.

-SciGirls Summer Camps are two-week hands-on summer camps that inspires middle school girls to pursue careers in science by involving them in various fields of science with professionals who are working in STEM.
+SciGirls Summer Camps are one-week or two-week hands-on summer camps that inspires middle school girls to pursue careers in science by involving them in various fields of science with professionals who are working in STEM.

-This hands-on summer camp provides hands-on enrichment activities for rising 6th, 7th, 8th, and 9th graders who express a keen interest in science and engineering and want to develop a better understanding of physics and other fields of study in STEM.
+These hands-on summer camps provides enrichment STEM activities for campers who express a keen interest in science and engineering and want to develop a better understanding of physics and other fields of study in STEM.

 This high-tech spool is one big bobbin.

 This crystal isn't just pretty; it's at the core of modern communication.

 MagLab staff help local teens build a robot designed to score in basketball.